leonsnill/geeo/README.md

 ### Quick use overview

 The settings for the main processing chain of geeo can be defined using either a .yml text file or python dictionary.
-For a basic example, consider we would like to have Spectral-Temporal-Metrics (STMs) for three seasons for the area of greater Berlin for the year 2024.

 ```python
 # import required packages